TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 #### 2. Reference Data Management

-Messages often contain reference data (e.g., Item or Vendor codes).
-Determine how this data will be managed.
-Common scenarios include:
+Data exchange often involves 'reference data' such as Item codes or Vendor IDs.
+Aligning how both systems manage this data is crucial.
+Let's explore some common scenarios:

 - a) Limited data acceptance: The Web service may accept only a predefined set of data.
 In this case, you might need to create additional tables in D365FO to maintain possible options.

-- b) Stable, manually loaded data: Reference data remains relatively constant and is manually updated.
-For instance, a user might load an updated list of items to the external website monthly.
+- b) Stable, manually loaded data: When reference data is relatively static, manual updates might suffice.
+For instance, a user could periodically(e.g. monthly) upload an updated item list to the external system

 - c) Frequently changing data: If reference data changes often, you may need to develop a separate integration process to keep it synchronized.

-- d) Automatic reference data creation: The Web service might be capable of automatically creating reference data from the incoming message.
+- d) Automatic reference data creation: Some web services can automatically create reference data entries based on the incoming message.
 In this scenario, ensure all required fields (e.g., Item name, Vendor name) are included in the transmission.

 ####  3. Error Handling Rules